h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 #### Problem Statement
 What happens to the covariance matrix when we rotate a dataset, and why is this important?

-In this example:
-- We start with uncorrelated data (independent variables with diagonal covariance)
-- We apply rotation transformations of different angles
-- We observe how rotation introduces correlation between variables

 #### Solution